Global-Chem/global-chem/academic/paper.md

   <i>Table 3: Global-Chem Molecular Columns: "Name" name of the molecule, "Weininger Notation" is the original SMILES notation,  "Proposed New Notation" is the SMILES and CGenFF Atom Types language representation in CurlySMILES </i>
 </p>

-Using this new notation, we can infer  easily from which atom type could be incorrectly misassigned without looking at the partial charges in conjunction with the SMILES allowing intuition to supersede the penalty score and using it as an ultimate feedback loop for validation.
+Using this new language, we can infer  easily from which atom type could be incorrectly misassigned without looking at the partial charges in conjunction with the SMILES allowing intuition to supersede the penalty score and using it as an ultimate feedback loop for validation.
 For example, a N1 in a 3 membered ring, for Aziridine, is mostly likely not going to be NG311 but probably a new atom type because it is too general of an atom type, using the CGenFF nomenclature we can safely make assumptions of what it can be, perhaps NG3C31, which allows us to expand rapidly in predicting new chemical space and allowing a queryable language to bridge atom types to ultimately bridge to the Name using Global-Chem.

 # Applications